saschwarz/django-periodicals/docs/usage.rst

         },
     }

-Configure your reCAPTCHA keys - only used when users add links to Articles or Issues:
+Configure your reCAPTCHA keys - only used when users add links to Articles or Issues (this feature can be disabled):

 .. code-block :: python

     RECAPTCHA_PRIVATE_KEY = "your-recaptcha-private-key"
     RECAPTCHA_PUBLIC_KEY = "your-recaptcha-public-key"

+Configure you Site in the Django Site application - only used when users add links to Articles or Issues *and* when you haven't disabled email notifications.

 urls.py